Joseph19820124/figma-mcp-server-tutorial/README.md

 The Figma MCP (Model Context Protocol) Server is a community-built server that enables AI assistants like Claude to interact with Figma design files.
 It allows you to:

-- Extract design data from Figma files
+- 🎨 Extract design data from Figma files
-- Download images and assets
+- 📱 Download images and assets
-- Analyze design components
+- 🔍 Analyze design components
-- Generate code from designs
+- 💻 Generate code from designs
-- Automate design workflows
+- ⚡ Automate design workflows

+### Quick Start / 快速开始

-### Prerequisites
+#### Prerequisites

 Before setting up the Figma MCP Server, ensure you have: